 - These awards cannot be held in conjunction with any other substantial maintenance grant.

-- To apply for either the Marshall or Centenary Research Fellowships and to obtain guidelines, please go to the IHR Fellowships pages at: http://www.history.ac.uk/fellowships/junior .
+For full information on how to apply for the Marshall Fellowships and to obtain further guidelines, please go to the IHR Doctoral Fellowships pages.